 Many of our large institutional clients’ portfolios, for example, use the BlackRock Tactical Opportunities Fund alongside a combination of other active and index allocations.
 We also allocate to the Tactical Opportunities Fund in our suite of active target date funds and our Target Allocation model portfolios, both of which are designed to help individual investors achieve their financial goals.
 Across different client types, the common investment rationale is to achieve more resilient portfolios by combining alpha and diversification.

 Below, we show the uplift by comparing a stock-bond portfolio with a portfolio that combines stocks, bonds, and the Tactical Opportunities Fund.
-The results are consistent with the value proposition: over each of the time horizons shown, we see more attractive risk-adjusted returns, with that improvement coming from both higher total returns and lower overall portfolio volatility.
+The results are consistent with the value proposition: over each of time horizons shown, we see more attractive risk-adjusted returns over all time horizons, with that improvement coming from both higher total returns and lower overall portfolio volatility.

 Better together: liquid alternative allocations have improved portfolio results